How much are Celebrity Traitors being paid and what prize will the winner get?

 - Tom Daley – Olympian

-Celebrity Traitors begins on Wednesday (8 October) at 9pm and will run for nine episodes.
+First episode of Celebrity Traitors is out now and will run for nine episodes

 Join our commenting forum